natwonglakhon/main/_posts/2026-07-04-QLD-electricity-demand-forecast.md

 # Forecasting Queensland Electricity Demand: Why Simple Models Beat Complex Ones at Short Horizons

 Electricity demand forecasting is one of the core problems in energy market operations.
 Grid operators need to know how much electricity will be consumed in the coming hours so they can dispatch the right amount of generation, keep the system stable, and avoid unnecessary costs.
-Getting it wrong in either direction is expensive: too little and you risk blackouts, too much and you're wasting money on generation that isn't needed.
+Getting it wrong in either direction is expensive: too little and you risk blackouts, too much and you are wasting money on generation that is not needed.

 In this project, I build machine learning models to forecast Queensland's electricity demand at 30-minute resolution.
 Here, I use publicly available data from AEMO, the Open-Meteo weather API, and Queensland public holiday records.
 I look at two forecasting horizons: predicting demand for the **next hour** and predicting demand for the **next 24 hours**.
 Importantly, these are quite different problems, and as we shall see, they call for different modelling approaches.